"Love is what's in the room with you if you stop opening presents and listen." -- Bobby, age 7

 Here are five easy ideas for families who aren't exactly religious but want more spiritual meaning in their holidays:

-enough time so you can stop rushing your child past the wondrous moments of everyday life: sun glittering on the snow, the rising moon, candles
+time so you can stop rushing your child past the wondrous moments of everyday life: sun glittering on the snow, the rising moon, candles in the dark,

-when so many religions celebrate the miracle of faith?
-But whether you pray or not, how about a family conversation about the deeper meaning of
+so many religions celebrate the miracle of faith?
+But whether you pray or not, how about a family conversation about the deeper meaning of the holiday

-the holiday you celebrate?
-Maybe you'll decide to open your holiday dinner with a special candle lighting ritual or gratitude ceremony to remind
+you celebrate?
+Maybe you'll decide to open your holiday dinner with a special candle lighting ritual or gratitude ceremony to remind you why you're

 4. Shift the emphasis from getting more possessions to creating warm family connections.
 Holiday traditions can be about connection,